 Both serum and saliva samples were removed from the storage at the same time and allowed to reach the room temperature.
-Once the samples were homogenized, they were centrifuged for the second time at 3500 rpm for 5 min.
-At this time, the levels of ferritin in the serum and saliva samples were determined using Ferritin Immunoradiometric Assay (IRMA) (Ferritin IRMA, Padyab Teb diagnostic) commercial kit, via a one-step noncompetitive method.
+Once the were homogenized, were samples thev centrifuged for the second time at 3500 rpm for 5 min.
+At this time, the levels of ferritin in the serum and saliva samples were determined using Ferritin Immunoradiometric Assav (IRMA) (Ferritin IRMA, Padyab Teb diagnostic) commercial kit, via a one-step noncompetitive method.